Moving to Edmonton from Ontario: The Honest Guide

 New Alberta residents must register for AHCIP (Alberta Health Care Insurance Plan) upon arrival.
 Ontario OHIP coverage typically continues for up to 90 days during the transition.
 An Alberta driver’s licence is required within 90 days of establishing residency, and Ontario driving history transfers.
 Out-of-province vehicles must pass an Alberta inspection before they can be registered in the province.

-• AHCIP registration: Register as soon as you arrive.
+AHCIP registration: Register as soon as you arrive.
 Your Ontario OHIP typically covers you for up to 90 days during the transition, but register immediately to avoid any gap.
+Bring your Ontario health card and proof of Alberta residency to your local registry office.

 Frequently Asked Questions